Ross Creek Cedars

 • A map.
 The trail can be hard to find sometimes.

 • Long pants.
-Overgrown brush, downed trees, can be abundant in early summer before our volunteer trail crew clears the path.
+Overgrown brush and downed trees can be abundant in early summer before our volunteer trail crew clears the path.

 Share this Page